 There is a large and very helpful calorie restriction community out there.
 You might start to become involved by joining the CR Society mailing lists and feel free to speak out.
 These folks have plenty of advice and helpful hints for newcomers.
 Everyone was new to calorie restriction at some point in the past, and there are no stupid questions.

 It's Just a Diet, So Relax

 If you've read this far, you are probably interested in living a longer, healthier life.
 Calorie restriction is still the only widely available tool in the longevity toolkit today, which, when you stop to think about it, is a rather sorry state of affairs.
-This will not always be the case, however, as medical science and biotechnology are advancing ever onwards.
-It is worth remembering that, as time progresses, your remaining healthy life span is determined ever more by the rate of progress in longevity research - work aimed at repairing the accumulation of cellular damage, the roots of all age-related disease and infirmity.
+This will not always be the case, however, as medical science and biotechnology are advancing ever onward.
+It is worth remembering that as time progresses your remaining healthy life span is determined ever less by how well you maintain your health, and ever more by the rate of progress in regenerative medicine, work aimed at repairing the accumulated cellular damage that is the root cause of all age-related disease and infirmity.

-You should look into calorie restriction today, but also consider the long-term view: supporting medical research into extending healthy longevity is just as important ... and it will become ever more important as time goes on that you made that effort to help the development of better longevity medicine.
+You should look into calorie restriction today, but also consider the long-term view: supporting medical research into extending and restoring health is just as important, and it will become ever more important as time goes on that you made some effort to help the development of better longevity medicine.